 The Dutch Hospital is one last place to check out in Galle, although there are many more you see while exploring.
 This is the ancient hospital of the Dutch colonials, transformed into a modern-day shopping precinct, complete with restaurants and a number of retail stores.
 Located in the cobbled streets of the fort proper, it is one of the best-preserved remnants of the colonial rule.

-Written by local expertz for Galle
+Written by local enthusiast for Galle hostels

 Jakob Lombardi